Cristin McCarthy Vahey

 Cristin McCarthy Vahey is an American politician serving as a member of the Connecticut House of Representatives from the 133rd district.
 Elected in November 2014, she assumed office on January 7, 2015.

 Early life and education

-Vahey was born in West Chester, Pennsylvania.
+McCarthy Vahey was born in West Chester, Pennsylvania.
 She earned a Bachelor of Arts degree in economics and government from the University of Notre Dame and a Master of Social Work from the University of Washington School of Social Work.

 Career

-Vahey began her career as a social worker.
+McCarthy Vahey began her career as a social worker.
 She was elected to the Connecticut House of Representatives in November 2014 and assumed office on January 7, 2015.
 Since 2019, she has served as co-chair of the House Planning and Development Committee.

 Personal life

-Vahey and her husband, Brian Vahey, live in Fairfield, Connecticut and have three children.
+McCarthy Vahey and her husband, Brian Vahey, live in Fairfield, Connecticut and have three children.